sakSambo/Khmer-Handwritten-Digit-Recognition-Using-Deep-Learning/readme.txt

 -The Dataset folder contain the dataset, test, train, and valid -The DatasetCollector folder contains an HTML file that allows you to draw and save png or jpg file to be a dataset

+You can check out the picture to see what the web interface looks like.

 -THON SAKSAMBO